-Under the Administered Pricing Procedures, AEMO will impose the administered price cap if any one of the following applies:15
+Under the Administered Pricing Procedures, AEMO will impose the administered price cap if any one of the following applies:20

-- The market is suspended. - Material curtailment has been ordered. - Minor or Major Retailer of Last Resort (ROLR) event. - AEMO is unable to publish a market price or pricing schedule as a result of a software failure. - The cumulative price threshold (CPT) is exceeded.
+- The market is suspended. - Material curtailment has been ordered. - Minor or Major Retailer of Last Resort (RoLR) event. - AEMO is unable to publish a market price or pricing schedule as a result of a software failure. - The cumulative price threshold (CPT) is exceeded.

-The cumulative price period is 35 consecutive scheduling intervals (and with five schedules per day this would be seven days if the first period was at a 6 AM schedule).
+The cumulative price period is 35 consecutive scheduling intervals (and with five schedules per day this would be seven days if the first period waswere at a 6 AM schedule).
 The notional Marginal Clearing Price (MCP) used in forming the CPT is the greater of the ex-ante market clearing price from the unconstrained pricing schedule and the highest priced injection offer scheduled from the operational schedule.
-Thus, if for a schedule, the unconstrained market clearing price was \$10/GJ but \$20/GJ for LNG was constrained on in the operational schedule then the MCP (for the purpose of the CPT only) would be \$20/GJ.16 The imposition of the APC is not considered in the calculation of MCP.
+Thus, if for a schedule, the gas based on GSOO forecasts of future conditions.

+18 Australian Government, Department of Climate Change, Energy, the Environment and Water - Extension of AEMO Functions And Powers to Manage Supply Adequacy In the East Coast Gas Market, Consultation paper September 2022.
+19 We do not consider directions in this study as the focus is on market price outcomes given available supply and demand of unconstrained market clearing price was \$10/GJ but \$20/GJ for LNG was constrained on in the operational schedule then the MCP (for the purpose of the CPT only) would be \$20/GJ.21 The imposition of the APC is not considered in the calculation of MCP.